vernonclarke/Rfits/README.md

     - AIC/BIC criteria values
     - metadata (all dropdown values)

     In the scenario a single excel file is generated with 4 separate sheets containing the main output, the raw response and fitterd traces, the associated fit  criterion (both AIC and BIC are given and the metadata associated with the fit (i.e. all the selected values in the 4 dropdown menus to determine the fitting options).

     This file should be all that is required to pool across experiments, select a single example and allow the reproduciblity (as all metadata is stored).

-    h. **Export Plot to SVG**
+    i. **Export Plot to SVG**
     In the `ui`, click the **`Export Plot to SVG`** button.

     The exported plot looks like this:

     ![analyseABFtk_3](./images/analysePSCtk_3.svg)

-    i. **Clear Output** _(optional)_
+    j. **Clear Output** _(optional)_
     In the `ui`, click the **`Clear Output`** button to reset the plots and outputs to the `Run Initial Analysis` stage of analysis

-   To analyse the next trace in sequence chose a new column of data to analyse and (if analysing data with same settings i.e. otherwise step c remains unchanged) repeat steps d-i
+   To analyse the next trace in sequence chose a new column of data to analyse and (if analysing data with same settings i.e. otherwise step c remains unchanged) repeat steps c-i.

 9. **Analysing an entire data set**